 This species is on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.
 For more information, see Noxious Weed Lists and Laws.

-This plant is sometimes sold in other states and on the internet under the name Fallopia japonica (the Latin name applied to this species in the Flora of North America and in Europe) and may be mistakenly sold in Washington under that name although it is illegal.
+This plant is sometimes sold as Fallopia in other states and on the Internet, but this is not allowed in Washington state.
 Introducing this plant to landscapes in King County is highly discouraged due to the high risk of spread by root and stem, its impact on rivers and the difficulty of control once established.
-Non-invasive alternatives to Japanese knotweed can be found in the Garden Wise booklet available for download or by contacting our office.
+Non-invasive alternatives to itadori knotweed can be found in the Garden Wise booklet available for download or by contacting our office.

 Stems are stout, cane-like, hollow between the nodes, somewhat reddish-brown, 5 to 8 feet tall, and profusely branched.
 The plants die back above ground at the end of the growing season.
 However, the dead reddish brown canes often persist throughout the winter.
 The stem nodes are swollen and surrounded by thin papery sheaths.